By Bill Zietlow, PE

 In July 2021 SAK Construction and Brierley Associates celebrated a reverse hole-through when the Jefferson Barracks recovery tunnel was successfully excavated to the face of the stalled TBM.
-The TBM has been safely exposed, with the pipe canopy and grouting program performing extremely well.
-The machine has been advanced to the recovery shaft and removed for refurbishment.
-A 13.5ft machine is being prepared for launching out of the same shaft sometime some time during the 4th quarter of 2021 or the 1st quarter of 2022.
+The TBM has been safely exposed, and the pipe canopy and grouting program performed extremely well.
+The machine was advanced to the recovery shaft and removed for refurbishment.
+A replacement 13.5ft machine was relaunched out of the same shaft during the 4th quarter of 2021.

 Bill Zietlow will present this project at the upcoming Breakthroughs in Tunneling Conference, on Tuesday, September 14.
 For information and registration to the conference, click here.